 A Simple Test

 Below is a complete test case that starts a browser locally, executes a very simple test, then closes out the browser instance.
-The example is extremely simple and doesn’t follow normal practices like using Page Object Patterns.
-This is example code, not production code!
+The example sacrifices simplicity for “goodness”, and does not follow normal practices like the Page Object Pattern.
+As a result it is easy to read in one web page..
+If you’d like, you can download the code from github

 Running The Test